szxp/3d-soft-engine/README.md

   3. `make`
   4. `./run`

-Use the mouse scroll to zoom in or out.
+Use the mouse wheel to zoom in or out.